Shopnil09/virtualGameRoom/README.md

 then nodemon index.js

+create a new terminal or split terminal

+cd into TicTacToe folder

+nodemon TicTacToeServer.js

-create a new terminal
+create a new terminal or split terminal

+cd into ConnectFour folder

+Nodemon C4server.js

+create new terminal or split terminal

+cd into RockPaperScissors

+nodemon RPSserver.js

+create new terminal or split terminal

 cd into client2

 npm start